Info for Volunteers

 - WHAT: Typical project work includes constructing new trail, signage installation, "logging out" or opening trails for the season, and maintaining existing trail.
 Find out more about project work here.

 - WHERE: Volunteer Trail Crew projects take place on public lands all across the state.
-We prioritize projects that help address maintenance backlogs of the Forest Service/BLM.
+We prioritize projects that help address maintenance backlogs of the Forest Service and BLM.

 - WHEN: Projects are typically multiple days long and take place throughout the summer.
 We'll establish a base camp near our work site and camp for the duration of the project.
 Our summer schedule is released on March 1st and can be found online here.

 - WHY: Volunteers are an essential resource for land management agencies' stewardship work.
 Your volunteer labor helps ensure trails remain accessible to the public for years to come.
-It promises to be a fun and rewarding experience.
-You will explore new places and make memories and friendships that will last a lifetime.
+We promise that it'll be a fun and rewarding experience.
+You'll explore new places and make memories and friendships that will last a lifetime.

 - WHO: Adults from all backgrounds and experience levels join our trips every summer.
-No matter if you’re a seasoned trail dawg or a first time backpacker, we’d love to have you on the crew!
+Whether you’re a seasoned trail dawg or a first time backpacker, we’d love to have you on the crew!
 Interested in helping, but swinging a tool isn't your thing?
 We’re always looking for camp cooks, volunteer photographers, and packers.
 Check out different ways to help here.
-We will consider youth volunteers age 13 and up if they will have a parent/guardian accompanying them during the trip.
+We'll consider youth volunteers ages 13 and up if they will have a parent/guardian accompanying them during the trip.

 - HOW: Check here to find a trail project that is compatible with your schedule, desires, and physical fitness level.
 Register using the tab at the bottom of the project webpage.